Learn Spanish in Spain in times of COVID-19

 Life in Gran Canaria

 Gran Canaria’s weather has always been one of its main advantages as a holiday destination.
 With temperatures around 20ºC-25ºC all year around it is perfect for all travellers seeking to escape the winter or enjoy the island’s coast or beautiful landscapes.
 This everlasting summer has now an even greater importance to fight COVID-19 and maintain a low pandemic risk level.
 Thanks to it people spend most of their social and leisure time outdoors and indoor locations are adequately ventilated.
 Thanks to these unique conditions in Europe, Gran Canaria has remained a holiday paradise, also in times of COVID.

 How is life in Gran Canaria?
 What can you do?
 Here are a couple of examples:

 - Discover the Spanish gastronomy.
 Not a sinlge day since June 2020 have the restaurants in Las Palmas closed.
 Because the risk level has remained low throughout the pandemic, meassures to close bars and restaurants have not been yet undertaken.
 Only in specific weeks wigh higher than usual figures have the indoor areas of the restaurants closed.
 Because of the constant good weather, most of restaurants and bars in Gran Canaria have a terrace, so that they have remained open the whole time.
-From the second you receive your first beer on the table, until you have finnished your dessert, you can enjoy the Spanish cuisine mask-free.

 Life at school